thiberiofm/GeolocationApp/README.md

 - Install Python 3.
 -  Run app.py.

-After the app is running just run the following command on terminal:
+After the app is running just call the API, where "place_name" value is the local to be searched:
 ```console
 curl -X GET \
   'http://localhost:5000/places/v1/places?place_name=mexico'